DannyMac180/mirror-agent/docs/project_plan.md

 5. **Reflection Module**
    - Logic for summarizing and analyzing previous user interactions.
-   - Mechanisms for scheduling or triggering “reflections” that incorporate the user’s personal patterns and documents.
+   - Mechanisms for scheduling or triggering "reflections" that incorporate the user's personal patterns and documents.

 6. **User Interface & Experience**
    - Chat, audio, or video-based user front-end.
    - Real-time feedback and conversation with the Mirror Agent.
-   - Clear “explanations” or “reflections” surfaces to the user, optionally with a togglable detail level.
+   - Clear "explanations" or "reflections" surfaces to the user, optionally with a togglable detail level.

 7. **LangGraph Implementation**
    - `langgraph.json` or equivalent configuration to specify dependencies, environment variables, and compiled graphs.